 The anticipated outcome of the milestone-driven CU ASPIRE Program is an external programmatic application to the NIH, DOD, or other external public or private funding agencies.
 Program funding may be used for research support (such as supplies and PRA salaries) to generate collaborative preliminary data, to purchase essential equipment that will be used jointly by the multiple investigators, or to support joint publications.
 Funding may not be used for salary support for investigators, administrative activities, support conferences, or travel (unless approved by the CU ASPIRE Program).

-For both categories, preference will be given to investigative teams that have a history of prior collaboration, although this is not a requirement.
-When appropriate and the resources are available, administrative in-kind support will be provided at the conclusion of the award to assist with the development, preparation and submission of a future grant proposal.
+For both categories, preference will be given to investigative teams that have a history of prior collaboration.
+When appropriate and the resources are available, administrative in-kind support will be provided at the conclusion of the award to assist with the development, preparation and submission of a future grant proposal